datum-cloud/awesome-alt-clouds/README.md

 - [NeuBird](https://neubird.ai/) - An autonomous AI SRE platform.
 - [PagerDuty](https://www.pagerduty.com/) - A platform for automating critical operations work.
 - [Resolve.ai](https://resolve.ai/) - An agentic AI SRE from the co-creators of OpenTelemetry.
+- [Ryvn](https://ryvn.ai/) - BYOC deployment platform for SaaS startups in customer clouds and on-premises.
 - [ServiceNow](https://www.servicenow.com/) - A cloud-based platform that streamlines digital workflows for enterprise IT, customer service, and HR operations.
 - [Zapier](https://zapier.com/) - A no-code automation platform that connects thousands of apps to automate repetitive tasks between web services.